G-130-BR: Campaigning at Division Sites

 References:

-2. Staff must remain neutral while teaching lessons and resist the opportunity to sway students towards a candidate in any elections.
+- Staff must remain neutral while teaching lessons and refrain from the opportunity to sway students towards a candidate in any elections.

-3. Campaign materials representative of all parties may be used as classroom teaching aids.
-Support for an individual candidate or political party through endorsement or by singling out of a candidate must beavoided.
+- Campaign materials representative of all parties may be used as classroom teaching aids.
+Support for an individual candidate or political party through endorsement or by singling out of a candidate must be avoided.

-5. Notices regarding school board elections may be posted as authorized by the Board of Trustees.
+5. Notices regarding school board elections may be posted as authorized by the superintendent or designate.

 6. A candidate is considered to be an individual who has officially filed their nomination papers or has stated an intention to run for political office.